sandialabs/distBVH/docs/building.rst

 -----------------

 BVH is dependent on `DARMA/vt`_ for parallel asynchronous distributed tasking.
 Follow the instructions on the `DARMA/vt README`_ for building VT and install it to a desired directory.
+Since BVH depends on `spdlog`_ for logging, it's best to configure both VT and spdlog to use external `fmt`_ (which all VT, spdlog and BVH use).

 .. _cmake-vt-dir: